rhinoed/CIT93-Fall23-pub/w8/README.md

     </div>
 ```
 #### Use of Async Funtions
 This was the bigest challenge this week.
-But worth the effort before my code relied on setting and reading of `html` element `value` attributtes But now I don't need them.
+But worth the effort before my code relied on setting and reading of `html` element `value` attributtes But now I only need to set the value attribute of the edit and delete buttons which I do in the function which creates them.

 `confirmDeletion()`
 ```javascript